 Editor's note

-What IS corned beef anyway??
+What is corned beef anyway?

 The nitrate substance was also used to prevent contamination by pathogens.
 While one can certainly use the nitrates specifically for preparing home-cured meats (there are plenty of recipes online), I am using celery juice and whey.

-For the celery juice I use pieces of celery in a food processor with water to make the juice.
+For the celery juice, I use pieces of celery chopped in a food processor with water to make the juice.
 Salt Peter can be substituted.
 It gives the corned beef a red color and acts as a preservative if eaten brined, not cooked, which traditionally it is not.
 Nowadays, it is cooked, which is not even a question for most people, but traditionally, it is just "cured" and eaten raw.
-It would be absolutely nutritious if done correctly and with the best ingredients.
+It would be absolutely nutritious if done correctly and safely with the best ingredients.
 Many of us are limited in acquiring natural foods and are told we must cook foods.
 This depletes many of the nutrients.
 You owe it to yourself to know more about traditional food preparations that maximize nutrients and then do the best you can with what you have and make it with Love.

 Where the heck do I get celery juice and (real) whey?